davisRoman/dogsandhumans/Intellij_Debugging_Quick_Start_Guide.md

 ###Logic errors

-A logic error, or bug, is when your program compiles and runs, but does the wrong thing.
-The Java system, of course, has no idea what your program is supposed to do, so it provides no additional information to help you find the error.
+A logic error is when your program compiles and runs, but does the wrong thing.
+Java has no idea what your program is supposed to do, so it provides no additional information to help you find the error.

 Ways to track down a logic error include:

-Think about what the program must have done in order to produce the results it did.
+- Think about what the program must have done in order to produce the results it did.
 This will lead you to where the error must have occurred.
-Put in print statements to help you figure out what the program is actually doing.
+- Put in print statements to help you figure out what the program is actually doing.
-Use a debugger to step through your program and watch what it does.
+- Use a debugger to step through your program and watch what it does.

 ## Debugging

 ![ debugging ] (img/debugging.jpg)

-An example project has been prepared to help demonstrate various debugging features called "dogs and humans"
+In order to  help demonstrate various debugging features, an example project called "dogs and humans" is provided.

 [dogs and humans](https://github.com/davisRoman/dogsandhumans)

 ### Setting our first breakpoint

+> *Definition:* A `breakpoint` is an intentional stopping or pausing place in a program, put in place for debugging purposes.
+It is also sometimes simply referred to as a pause.
+More generally, a breakpoint is a means of acquiring knowledge about a program during its execution.
+During the interruption, the programmer inspects the test environment to find out whether the program is functioning as expected.

-Once you open up your project, you should initially see something like this:
+Once you open up your "dogs and humans" project, you should initially see something like this:
 <br />
 <br />
 ![no breakpoint]( img/no_breakpoint.png )

-Let's create a breakpoint on the first line our program which happens to be:
+Let's create a breakpoint on the very first line of our program:
 ```java
 Dog spark = new Dog("sparky");
 ```
 You'll create a breakpoint by clicking to the very right of the line number.
-Once a red dot appears, then a breakpoint has been created as shown below.
+Once a red dot appears then a breakpoint has been created as shown below.
 <br />
 <br />
 ![set breakpoint]( img/set_breakpoint.png )